sdbs-uni-p/vldb-dbms-live-patching/experiments/README.md

 ##### Description

-For each crawled patch that is live-patchable, two runs are performed: one applying the patch with local quiescence and one with global quiescence.
+For each crawled patch that is live-patchable, two runs are performed while Redis is under load (`GET` requests): one applying the patch with local quiescence and one with global quiescence.

 #### MariaDB